-Source: Swedbank Research & Macrobond The HAI value of 159.9 in Tallinn means that the net wage of a household in this city is 59.9% higher than required to afford an apartment, according to our norm (mortgage costs account for 30% of the net wage of a household that earns 1.5 of the average net wage).
-Meanwhile, in Riga, the household net wage is 83.5% higher - and, in Vilnius, 29.4% higher - than required to fulfil the norm.
+Source: Swedbank Research & Macrobond The HAI value of 152.0 in Tallinn means that the net wages of a household in this city are 52.0% higher than required to afford an apartment, according to our norm (mortgage costs account for 30% of the net wages of a household that earns 1.5 of the average net wage).
+Meanwhile, in Riga, household net wages are 82.0% higher - and, in Vilnius, 33.1% higher - than required to fulfill the norm.

-Months to save for the down payment Over the past year, the number of months needed to save for a down payment, which equals 15% of an apartment price, decreased in all three Baltic capitals because rapid wage growth surpassed apartment price growth.
+Months to save for the down payment The number of months needed to save for a down payment, which equals 15% of an apartment price, decreased in all Baltic capitals over the year.
+Wage growth's outpacing of apartment price growth determined the decrease in all capitals.
 It is assumed that a household saves 30% of its net wage every month for a down payment.

-Annual growth, 2nd quarter, months Tallinn: -0.2 Riga: -0.1 Vilnius: -0.8
+Annual growth, 1st quarter, months Tallinn: -1.7 Riga: -1.9 Vilnius: -0.7

 Source: Swedbank Research & Macrobond

 Housing affordability index: method

 Purpose

 Measure changes in household buying power, primarily as this relates to apartment purchases, but also act as an indicator for existing housing.

 Norm

 Household mortgage costs, according to our definition, should not exceed 30% of net wages of a household.

 Definition of housing affordability index

 Actual income in relation to income required to meet the "norm," where mortgage costs account for 30% of net wages of a household.
 If the index = 100, households are using 30% of their net wages.
 If the index > 100, household buying power exceeds the norm.
 And if the index < 100, household buying power is below the norm.
 The index is calculated according to the following formula:

 $$HAI = \frac{AverageINC}{NINC} 100$$

 where

 $$NINC = \frac{PMT}{30\%}$$

-HAI - housing affordability index AverageINC - 1.5 of average monthly net wages NINC - net wages that would satisfy the "norm" PMT - monthly mortgage payment
+HAI - housing affordability index AverageINC - 1.5 of average monthly net wages NINC - net wages that would satisfy the "norm" PMT - monthly mortgage payment.

 Variables

-- Three-month average prices of apartments of average size (55 sq. m.) in capital cities.
+- · Three-month average prices of apartments of average size (55 sq. m.) in capital cities.

 - Average net wages of a household, equal to 1.5 of average monthly net wages in capital cities.

 - Three-month average interest rates and other related charges (or annual percentage rate of charge - a rate that comprises an interest component and a component of other charges) for new housing loans to households issued in euros -- produce the monthly mortgage cost, assuming a 15% down payment and 30-year term.

 Limits

 The housing affordability index includes mortgage costs but excludes taxes and subsidies, including property tax and interest deductions.
 The index provides an indication of the situation for households composed of one or two working people who, combined, earn one-and-a-half times the average monthly wage; however, it does not reflect conditions for individual households.
 The index does not provide any direct guidance for business decisions, including lending and interest rate decisions.
 It reflects household buying power, based on apartment purchases that have been made, but says nothing about opportunities for apartment sales.

 The housing affordability index is of an informative nature and reflects macroeconomic developments, rather than banks' decisions and lending policies or possible decisions made by individual households.

 Periodicity Quarterly

-Geography Tallinn, Riga, Vilnius
+Tallinn, Riga, Vilnius Geography